hickeyma/granite-io-examples/reasoning_example.md

 While it's not feasible to develop such a system in this text-based environment, the outlined strategy provides a roadmap for software developers looking to create a solution for efficient city-to-city travel planning, integrating real-time data and optimization techniques.
 ```

+# What value does the `granite-io` library give you?

+Well, if we use the example of questioning the model about the `Find the fastest way for a seller to visit all the cities in their region`, and also asking how it arrived at its answer:

+- Input Processor: Require setting parameter `thinking=True` and the library will generate the prompt required for the model to understand that it needs to also provide Thinking/Reasoning.
+Remember the ugly prompt!
+Input Processor)
+- Output Processor: It parses the model output and separates the thinking and response parts for you
+- IO Processor: It wraps the input and output capability in 1 processor for you. **Note:** the library will also provide the capability to use input processors and output processor independent of the IO processor.